 Council has set a target to be carbon neutral by 2022.
 This will be achieved through an investment in meaningful greenhouse gas offsets that are measurable and verifiable.
 Carbon neutrality has been deferred until one year after adoption of this Plan to allow Council to determine the most appropriate mechanism for achieving it.

-As Council continues to improve our own operations, the requirement for offsets will reduce in line with reductions in our actual emissions prior to offsetting.
+As Council continues to improve our own operations, the requirement for offsets will reduce as our level of emissions will shrink as we use less and less greenhouse gases.